Knight's Cross of the Iron Cross: Historic background

-The Prussian king Friedrich Wilhelm III established the Iron Cross at the beginning of the German campaign as part of the Napoleonic Wars.
+The Prussian king Friedrich Wilhelm III established the Iron Cross at the beginning of the German campaign during the Napoleonic Wars.
 The design was a silver-framed cast iron cross on 13 March 1813.
-Iron was a material which symbolised defiance and reflected the spirit of the age.
-The Prussian state had mounted a campaign steeped in patriotic rhetoric to rally their citizens to repulse the French occupation.
-To finance the army, the king implored wealthy Prussians to turn in their jewels in exchange for a men's cast-iron ring or a ladies' brooch, each bearing the legend "Gold I gave for iron" (Gold gab ich für Eisen).
+Iron was a material that symbolised defiance and reflected the spirit of the age.
+The Prussian state had mounted a campaign steeped in patriotic rhetoric to rally its citizens to repulse the French occupation.
+To finance the army, the king implored wealthy Prussians to turn in their jewels in exchange for a man's cast-iron ring or a lady's brooch, each bearing the legend "Gold I gave for iron" (Gold gab ich für Eisen).
 The award was reinstituted for the wars in 1870 and 1914.

-With the outbreak of World War II on 1 September 1939, Adolf Hitler in his role as commander in chief of the German armed forces decreed the renewal of the Iron Cross of 1939.
+With the outbreak of World War II on 1 September 1939, Adolf Hitler in his role as commander-in-chief of the German armed forces decreed the renewal of the Iron Cross of 1939.
 A new grade of the Iron Cross series was introduced, the Knight's Cross of the Iron Cross.
 The Knight's Cross of the Iron Cross, without distinction, was awarded to officers and soldiers alike, conforming with the National Socialist slogan: "One people, one nation, one leader".

 Analysis of the German Federal Archives revealed evidence for 7,161 officially bestowed recipients.
 The German Federal Archives substantiate 863 awards of the Oak Leaves to the Knight's Cross, along with the 147 Swords and 27 Diamonds awards.
 The Golden Oak Leaves to the Knight's Cross was awarded only once, to Hans-Ulrich Rudel on 29 December 1944.

 Grades

 The legal grounds for this decree had been established in 1937 with the German law of Titles, Orders and Honorary Signs (Gesetz über Titel, Orden und Ehrenzeichen) that made the Führer and Chancellor of Germany the only person who was allowed to award orders or honorary signs.
-The re-institution of the Iron Cross was therefore a Führer decree, which had political implication since the Treaty of Versailles had explicitly prohibited the creation of a military decoration, order or medal.
+The reinstatement of the Iron Cross was therefore a Führer decree, which had political implications, since the Treaty of Versailles had explicitly prohibited the creation of a military decoration, order, or medal.
 However, Germany had formally renounced the Treaty by this time.
 The renewal for the first time had created an honorary sign of the entire German state.

-As the war progressed four additional years, leaders had to distinguish those who had already won the Knight's Cross of the Iron Cross or one of the higher grades and who continued to show merit in combat bravery or military success.
+As the war progressed for four additional years, leaders had to distinguish those who had already won the Knight's Cross of the Iron Cross or one of the higher grades and who continued to show merit in combat bravery or military success.
 The Knight's Cross was eventually awarded in five grades: